CBEP-SoCB-Details/Lake_Water_Quality/Analysis/Lakes_TSI.md

   coord_flip()
 #> Warning: Removed 648 rows containing non-finite values (stat_ydensity).
+#> Warning: Groups with fewer than two data points have been dropped.

+#> Warning: Groups with fewer than two data points have been dropped.

+#> Warning: Groups with fewer than two data points have been dropped.

+#> Warning: Groups with fewer than two data points have been dropped.

+#> Warning: Groups with fewer than two data points have been dropped.

+#> Warning: Groups with fewer than two data points have been dropped.

+#> Warning: Groups with fewer than two data points have been dropped.
 #> Warning: Removed 648 rows containing non-finite values (stat_summary).
 ```